harrisont/fastbuild-vscode/README.md

 ### Hover to see variable value

 Hover over a variable to show a tooltip with its evaulated value.
-For example, the evaluated `Location` variable in `.Message = 'Hello $Location$'` or `.Message = .Location`.
+For example, the `Message` or `Location` variables in `.Message = 'Hello $Location$'`.
+If a variable is evaluated multiple times, like from a `ForEach` loop, it will show all the values.

 https://user-images.githubusercontent.com/144260/229334958-47a074b0-9649-4c1e-bfbb-73a44cfd3333.mov